7th Grade Curriculum

 Students enrolled in Speech and Debate are members of The Altamont Speech and Debate Team and are required to compete in at least 3 tournaments during the course of the year.
 Students will join the National Speech and Debate Association (NSDA) and have the opportunity to compete in the areas of Public Forum and Lincoln Douglas Debate and in the following individual Speech events: dramatic interpretation, humorous interpretation, program oral interpretation, and extemporaneous speaking.
 The Speech and Debate course functions as a workshop for practice and preparation, wherein students conduct research, write cases, and select pieces for performance.
 Generally, the workshops divide into a seventh and eighth grade elective and an upper school elective, though students will travel to and compete in tournaments as one Altamont Speech and Debate Team.
 Students may take the course throughout 7-12 grades.

-Students produce creative non-fiction, short stories, poetry, and drama.
+Creative writing at Altamont functions as a series of workshops.
+Generally, the workshops divide into a fifth and sixth grade quarter long rotation, a seventh and eighth grade elective that meets twice per week all year, and an upper school elective (grades 9-12) that meets twice per week all year.
+As a part of this course, students produce works of creative non-fiction, short stories, poetry, and drama.
 The students enter local and national writing contests and frequently win awards.
 Whenever possible, teachers welcome local writers into the classroom to encourage and inspire our budding artists.
-Most of the workshops are held in the computer labs, where students may easily compose, revise, and archive finished pieces.
 Student work is occasionally presented to small groups for peer editing.
-Finished products are kept on file, forming the student's portfolio, and the basis of The Dragon's Tooth and The Dragon's Toe, Altamont's creative writing publications.
+Finished products are kept on file, forming each student's portfolio and the basis of The Dragon's Tooth and The Dragon's Toe, Altamont's creative writing publications.

 Prerequisite: An inexpensive digital camera labeled with a strap and memory card.